hamzakoc/WheatherAPI/README.md

 Wheather external API

-Node.js and Express.
-Js have been used to create simple app
+Node.js and Express.js have been used to create simple app

 The application uses external API from openweathermap.org It show wheather condition by city.